mtavkhelidze/fps-code/README.md

 #### Chapter 4: Handling errors without exceptions

-#### Quotes
+   -  **Quotes**

-    Between map, lift, sequence, traverse, map2, map3, and so on, you should never have to modify any existing functions to work with optional values. »
+        Between map, lift, sequence, traverse, map2, map3, and so on, you should never have to modify any existing functions to work with optional values.

+- Throwing exceptions is a side effect because doing so breaks referential transparency.
+- Throwing exceptions inhibits local reasoning because program meaning changes depending on which try block a throw is nested in.
+- Exceptions are not type safe; the potential for an error occurring is not communicated in the type of the function, leading to unhandled exceptions becoming runtime errors.
+- Instead of exceptions, we can model errors as values.
+- Rather than modeling error values as return codes, we use various ADTs that describe success and failure.
+- The Option type has two data constructors, Some(a) and None, which are used to model a successful result and an error.
+No details are provided about the error.
+- The Either type has two data constructors, Left(e) and Right(a), which are used to model an error and a successful result.
+The Either type is similar to Option, except it provides details about the error.
+- The Try type is like Either, except errors are represented as Throwable values instead of arbitrary types.
+By constraining errors to be subtypes of Throwable, the Try type is able to provide various convenience operations for code that throws exceptions.
+- The Validated type is like Either, except errors are accumulated when combining multiple failed computations.
+- Higher-order functions, like map and flatMap, let us work with potentially failed computations without explicitly handling an error from every function call.
+These higher-order functions are defined for each of the various error-handling data types.

+#### Chapter 5: Strictness and laziness